 - Church on the Spilled Blood/Saviour on the Blood (of the Resurrection)

-- Evening performance of Verdi’s Don Carlo at the Mariinsky theatre (subject to performance schedule)
+- Evening performance of Verdi’s Don Carlo at the Mariinsky theatre

 This morning we drive to the Tikhvin Cemetery at the Alexander Nevsky Monastery, founded by Peter the Great on the mistaken belief that Alexander of Novgorod had defeated the Swedes in this location in 1240.
 Here many of Russia’s most famous artists, writers and musicians are buried: these include Tchaikovsky, Rimsky-Korsakov, Mussorgsky, Borodin and Glinka.

 We return to the centre of the city to visit the extraordinary Slavic revival Church of the Resurrection (1883-1907), built on the site of the assassination of Tsar Alexander II.
 This highly coloured revival of traditional Russian ecclesiastical architecture stands in stark contrast to the Neo-Classicism of the period of Catherine the Great.
 Within, the walls are covered with brilliant mosaics.

 This evening we attend a performance of Giuseppe Verdi’s Don Carlo at the historic Mikhailovsky Theatre.
 Founded in 1833 this is one of Russia’s oldest opera and ballet theatres.
 (Overnight St Petersburg) B

 Day 14: Saturday 13 July, St Petersburg – Tsarskoye Selo – Pavlovsk – St Petersburg